 Interesting, But Not Essential

-Visiting the Hospital does not disappoint, as it is one of the most interesting architectural buildings in Seville and has been declared as a Building of Cultural Interest since 1971.
-However, with so many unique buildings that are worthwhile visiting in Seville, we suggest analysing all the options with regard to how much time you're going to spend in the city.
+Visiting the Hospital de los Venerables doesn't disappoint, as it's one of the most interesting architectural buildings in Seville and has been declared a Building of Cultural Interest since 1971.
+However, with so many unique buildings that are worthwhile visiting in Seville, we suggest analyzing all the options with regard to how much time you're going to spend in the city.